mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl user search
 ^^^^^^^^^^^^^^^^^^

+**Description**

   Search for users based on username, email, or user ID.

 Format